 Our Nominating and Corporate Governance Committee consists of Messrs.
-Steven M. Cohen (Chair), Jeffrey B. Kindler and Craig C. Parker, and following our Annual Meeting will consist of directors Messrs.
-Cohen (Chair) and Kindler.
+Steven M. Cohen (Chair), Jeffrey B. Kindler and Craig C. Parker.
 Because we are a controlled company under the NASDAQ Stock Market listing rules, our Nominating and Corporate Governance Committee is not required to be fully independent.
-Our Nominating and Corporate Governance Committee took action by written consent once during our 2018 fiscal year.
+Our Nominating and Corporate Governance Committee met once during our 2016 fiscal year.
 Our Nominating and Corporate Governance Committee is responsible for selecting or recommending that the Board of Directors select candidates for election to our Board of Directors, developing and recommending to the Board of Directors corporate governance guidelines that are applicable to us and overseeing Board of Director and management evaluations.